How to See the World Without Spending a Dime (And Why No One Tells You This)

 Since I have been traveling and living the nomadic lifestyle for the past 15 months, I can provide concrete examples of how I have been able to do so without spending a dime.
 Knowing the profound difference this can make in someone's life, I can't contain my enthusiasm about passing it along.

 I can totally relate to the skepticism that some people feel before they come to understand what I mean by it.
-I would probably think it was a scam if a stranger told me I could travel the world for free.
+To be honest, if a complete stranger told me I could travel the world for free, I would probably think they were trying to scam me.
 Nonetheless, I was unaware of it until now.
 I did the legwork and discovered it for myself; now I wish to aid others in doing the same

 I decided I needed to see the world, so I gave up my job and took off.
 That would mean there was no income at all, creating a very precarious financial situation.
-And so I came up with a plan B: free lodging and food
+Thus, I came up with a plan B: providing free lodging and food.

 In this piece, I'll show you how to do just that, along with how to get paid to do the things you enjoy and travel the world on the cheap.

 You may also find this interesting: the 14 cheapest countries to visit with Worldpackers.

 Beginnings of Free Travel

 I woke up one day and realized how much I detested being an ordinary person.
 And yet, despite the fact that I was putting in an absurd number of hours at work and bringing in a substantial sum of money every week, I was miserable.
 I realized that it was up to me to make my own happiness a priority.
 And that means exploring uncharted territories and locales for me.

 I resigned in February 2019, giving four months' notice.
 Mostly, I just wanted to know I had a date and could start planning my escape from the 9-to-5.
 In July of that year, I packed up my life and boarded a one-way flight to India to volunteer.